ethersphere/bee-docs/docs/develop/access-the-swarm/erasure-coding.md

 ### Cost Calculator Widget

-We've provided this convenient calculator widget for you to calculate the cost for any given number of chunks at your preferred redundancy level:
+We've provided this convenient calculator widget for you to calculate the cost for any given amount of data at your preferred redundancy level:

 :::info
 This calculator is for unencrypted uploads.